BurningKarl/LightOrgan/README.md

 The `stdin_to_led_strip.py` then takes these values and uses them as the brightness values for different LEDs and different colors (low frequencies = blue, middle frequencies = red, high frequencies = green).

 Note that the `-u` option forces python to not buffer the stdout stream.
 If omitted, the data is sent in chunks and the LED strip will not react in real time.

+## Playing music from an external source

+It is often more convenient to control the music through an external device.
+The following list contains guides to approaches I've tried so far.

+### Raspotify
+Using [Raspotify](https://github.com/dtcooper/raspotify) one can let the Raspberry Pi act as a spotify playback device (only available for Spotify Premium users).
+First, set up Raspotify as explained in its readme including the "Play via Bluetooth Speaker" section.
+Essentially, the "Play via Bluetooth Speaker" explains how to set up the systemd service as a user service such that the sound is played back as the user pi.
+This also essential here, because the python script can only pick up those sounds.

+After a successful setup, the Spotify device "raspotify (...)" should appear.
+To test whether the sound output of the Spotify Device can be captured by ALSA use `arecord` and `aplay` as explained above.

 ## Troubleshooting